Air Tents / Tips You Should Know:

 - The close off cap / air intake valve is not closed fully or tightened enough.

-- The rubber behind the self- sealing valve is loose, missing or bent.
+- The rubber behind the self- sealing valve is loose, missing, bent or cracked.
 Rubber not sealing can allow air out of your tube.

 - You have over pumped your tubes and caused your rubber bladder to stretch or expand beyond its specification.
 Thus, the tube has perhaps burst or started to leak air.